rpherbig/rpherbig.github.io/_posts/2019-10-03-facilitation-dont-lose-before-you-start.markdown

 ## After the Workshop

 How involved you are in the after phase varies.
 In my experience, the best results come from the team committing and the facilitator offering to be available for advice, suggestions, and help.
-You're the chicken, not the pig (https://en.wikipedia.org/wiki/The_Chicken_and_the_Pig).
+[You're the chicken, not the pig.](https://en.wikipedia.org/wiki/The_Chicken_and_the_Pig)

 ## Key Takeaways